Philippines says China Coast Guard fired water cannon, ‘sideswiped’ govt vessel

 China claims almost the entire South China Sea, brushing off rival claims from other countries — including the Philippines — and an international ruling that its assertion has no legal basis.

+Vessels from the two sides have clashed frequently in the past year, resulting in injuries and damages.

-Video released by Manila on Wednesday appeared to show a China coast guard ship hitting the right side of the BRP Datu Pagbuaya, a fisheries department vessel, with the crew shouting, “Collision!
+Tensions flared again on Wednesday, with Manila releasing a video appearing to show a Chinese coast guard hitting the right side of fisheries department vessel BRP Datu Pagbuaya, with the crew shouting, “Collision!
 Collision!”.

-The Chinese ship “fired a water cannon… aiming directly at the vessel’s navigational antennas”, Philippine coast guard spokesman Commodore Jay Tarriela said in a statement.
+The Chinese ship “fired a water cannon… aiming directly at the vessel’s navigational antennas”, the Philippine coast guard and fisheries ministry said in a joint statement.

-The Chinese vessel then “intentionally sideswiped” the ship before launching a second water cannon attack, Tarriela added.
+The Chinese vessel then “intentionally sideswiped” the ship before launching a second water cannon attack, the statement said.

-China’s coast guard said in a statement that Philippine ships “came dangerously close” and that its actions had been “in accordance with the law”, without giving further details.
+China’s coast guard said in a statement that Philippine ships “came dangerously close” and that its actions had been “in accordance with the law”, but gave no further details about the manoeuvres it used during the incident.

 “On December 4, Philippine Coast Guard ships… attempted to intrude into China’s territorial waters around Huangyan Island,” coast guard spokesperson Liu Dejun said, using the Chinese name for Scarborough Shoal.